ngroberts/Discradisca_antillarum/HiC_scaffolding/README.md

 >out_JBAT.FINAL.fa

 Then we need to remove the debris using seqkit.
+I have not done this as NCBI wants debris in the upload.
+For annotation I will leave debris in.

 ```bash
 /grps2/kmk/Nick/2024-02-27_MDA_Seqkit_Samtools/scripts/seqkit head -n 18 out_JBAT.FINAL.fa > Discradisca_antillarum_diploid.fa